srav-ku/matrix/replit.md

 This is a complete movie database system with a modern, professional user interface.
 The project features a **fully responsive React-like UI** built with modern web technologies, matching the exact design specifications provided.
 The system includes comprehensive movie data management, user authentication, and a professional dashboard interface.

-## Project Status: ✅ FULLY COMPLETE
+## Project Status: ✅ RUNNING IN REPLIT

+The project has been successfully imported and configured to run in the Replit environment with both frontend and backend services operational.

 **Modern UI System:**
 - ✅ **Exact Design Implementation**: Pixel-perfect recreation of uploaded dashboard design